spatie/laravel-resource-links/README.md

 ## Why include endpoints in your resources?

-Let's say you're building a single-page application or an application built with [Inertia](https://inertiajs.com), then you have a PHP application running at the backend and a Javascript application at the front.
-These applications communicate with each other via an api but what if the frontend wants to route a user to another page?
+When building a SPA or an application with [Inertia](https://inertiajs.com), you'll have PHP running on the server and Javascript on the client.
+These applications communicate with each other via an API or by passing JSON.
+The client doesn't have access to the `action` and `route` helpers like Blade does.

-Since routes are defined in the backend, the frontend has no idea where it has to route the user to.
-We could just write the url's in the javascript code but what if a route is changed?
-So why not pass these routes from the backend to the frontend?
-You could just manually write down all these routes, or let this package do that job for you.
+You could hard code URLs in the JavaScript app, but that makes it difficult to refactor.
+This package streamlines the process of passing URLs to the client in your Laravel resources.

 ## Setting up resource endpoints